How to write the perfect teacher cover letter

-The standard time-honoured way of applying for a teaching job is two-fold.
+The standard, time-honoured way of applying for a teaching job is twofold.
 First is the application form, which is full of facts and figures: contact details, a list of educational achievements, employment history and any training relevant to the job.

-The second element is a cover letter, in which you have to provide a brief explanation about why you’re applying for this particular role, why you’d like to work at that particular school and why you are someone a headteacher should be keen to meet and hear more from at interview.
+The second element is a cover letter, in which you have to provide a brief explanation of why you’re applying for this particular role, why you’d like to work at that particular school and why you are someone a headteacher should be keen to meet and hear more from at interview.

 The key word in that last sentence is “particular”.
 Headteachers can smell a generic, recycled letter a mile off.
 We know the “search and replace” function exists but you need to do more than update the name of the school from your last application if you really want to stand out from the crowd.

 So, how should you go about constructing your cover letter?
-Before you start (and unless you’re instructed differently in the recruitment pack) set the font size to 11 and ensure that your letter runs to no more than two sides.
+Before you start (and unless you’re instructed differently in the recruitment pack), set the font size to 11 and ensure that your letter runs to no more than two sides.

 Below is a good example of a clear, enthusiastic and engaging introduction: